Gain the knowledge and skills to help advance clinical psychological science.

 |Worked more than 20 Hours/week||0||0||0||0||0|

-Of 18 recent graduates from our program, 14 are already registered as psychologists and the remainder are in process or will not pursue registration as it is not required for their employment.
+Of 26 recent graduates from our program, two are already registered as psychologists and the remainder are in process.
 None has been unsuccessful in seeking registration.

-Seven of 17 recent graduates from our program are employed in settings that involved at least some research activity, along with clinical service provision.
-Ten are employed in clinical positions or have opened a private practice, and one works for government.
+Eleven of 19 recent graduates from our program are employed in settings that involved at least some research activity (most of these also include clinical service provision).
+Seven were employed in clinical positions or have opened a private practice, and one works in the technology industry.

-Graduates from our program hold faculty positions at Concordia University, Dalhousie University, Simon Fraser University, University of British Columbia, York University, and University of Toronto.
+Graduates from our program have gone on to hold faculty positions both in Canada (e.g., Concordia University, Dalhousie University, Simon Fraser University, University of British Columbia, York University, University of Toronto) and abroad (e.g., Texas Tech University, Wesleyan University).

 In addition, other recent graduates hold positions outside of universities that nevertheless involve a significant amount of scholarly activity.
-These positions include hospital-based jobs on mental health units that have a dual mission of research and clinical service such as BC Women’s and Children’s Hospital, the Centre for Addiction and Mental Health in Toronto, and London Health Sciences Centre.
+These positions include hospital-based jobs on mental health units that have a dual mission of research and clinical service such as BC Women’s and Children’s Hospital, the Centre for Addiction and Mental Health in Toronto, Alberta Children’s Hospital, Harvard Medical School, and Stanford University School of Medicine.